 That is what will bring them back, again and again.
-This is the productiveness of automation and the power of using it in your marketing strategy.
+This is the productiveness of automation and its power in your marketing strategy.
 If people like your service or your product, that's good.
 If they like you - that is a difference-maker.

 It is evident that automation has found its place and that it is changing the landscape of businesses in every industry, "and yet 85 percent of B2B marketers using MA platforms feel that they are not using them to their full potential... ."

 That's too much wasted time, resources and productivity left on the table.
-If you realize your need for marketing automation or simply want to improve your marketing efforts, then contact us.
+Contact us if you realize your need for marketing automation or simply want to improve your marketing efforts.
 Marketing is how we grow our customer base, generate revenue and make our business stronger.
 Automation is how we make our business smarter, more efficient and better.